 WhatsApp Agent Console

-The agent console is where your human agents can chat with customers.
+Whatsapp’s agent console for businesses is where your human agents can chat with customers.
 It integrates with your customer relationship management (CRM) software and other relevant parts of your back-end systems, and with your chatbot.

-If a customer is holding in your call center queue to speak to an agent for too long, you might offer them the choice to transfer to a WhatsApp call.
-If they choose to do so, the system will check if they’re on a number that has WhatsApp, and ask for an alternative number if they one they’re calling from, such as a landline, doesn’t have the facility.
+The WhatsApp API for businesses offers a useful feature called IVR deflection.
+If a customer has been waiting for too long in your call center queue to speak to an agent, you might offer them the choice to transfer to a WhatsApp call.
+If they choose to do so, the system will check if they’re on a number that has WhatsApp, and ask for an alternative number if the one they’re calling from, such as a landline, doesn’t have the facility.

 Nobody likes being on hold waiting to speak to a human agent.
 IVR deflection to WhatsApp improves customers’ experience by offering them an alternative.
-It’s also cheaper for you – it’s much cheaper for you to engage with customers via WhatsApp than via live calls.
+It’s also much cheaper for you to engage with your customers via WhatsApp than via live calls.

-Using WhatsApp Business API falls into two broad use cases: sending notifications, and customer care.
-We’ll examine particular use cases for particular sectors (such as travel, aviation and hospitality, financial services, retail and e-commerce, logistics; Telco's) in dedicated posts.
+Use cases for the WhatsApp Business API fall into two broad categories: sending notifications and customer care.
+We’ll examine particular use cases for particular sectors (such as travel, aviation and hospitality, financial services, retail and e-commerce, logistics and telecommunication providers) in dedicated posts.

 But in general, you’ll send out notifications automatically through templated messages.
-These can be timed, or in response to specific events – you may send an appointment reminder or request for confirmation the day before a doctor’s appointment, for example, or send a boarding-now notification to a customer who’s checked in, if those customers have opted to get WhatsApp notifications from you.
+These can be timed or in response to specific events, such as appointment reminders, confirmation requests, and event notifications.
+This is provided those customers have opted to get WhatsApp notifications from you.

-Customers can respond with rich file media – if you’ve requested their address with a last-mile delivery notification, they can send you their location via WhatsApp, leading to higher delivery rates.
-If you’ve requested documents for a loan application, they can send them to you via WhatsApp.
-It’s easy, and convenient, as customers always have their phone with them.
+Customers can respond with rich file media.
+If you’ve requested their address with last-mile delivery notification, they can send you their location via WhatsApp, leading to higher delivery rates.
+If you’ve requested documents for a loan application, they can send them to you via WhatsApp for businesses.
+Communication through it is easy and convenient, as customers always have their phones with them.

 Clear, efficient communication is the bedrock on which good customer care is built, but there is a second aspect of customer care: when a customer approaches you for information or help, or to report a problem.

 If a customer initiates contact, you’ll respond with session messages, using a chatbot or a human agent.
-The process is convenient for customers – even if you can’t respond to the request with more than an acknowledgement that you’ve received it and will look into it, they don’t have to wait on the phone until an agent is free.
-They can get on with whatever they were doing, knowing their phone will ping a notification when you can respond.
+The process is convenient for customers as well.
+Even if you can’t respond to the request with more than an acknowledgment of receipt and a note that you’ll look into it, they don’t have to wait on the phone until an agent is free.
+They can get on with whatever they were doing, knowing that their phone will ping with a notification when you respond.

-You can offer rich media of your own.
+WhatsApp’s API for businesses lets you send your own rich-media.
 Imagine a customer is looking for more information on a product – you could offer to send them a PDF brochure, a podcast review, or a video guide.

-Pricing of WhatsApp Business API will depend on your specific needs and use cases.
+The pricing of the WhatsApp Business API will depend on your specific needs and use cases.
 Each installation is tailored to your requirements.

-All our clients have found WhatsApp Business API saves them time and money, as well as improving customer engagement.
+All our clients have found that communication via WhatsApp’s API for businesses saves them time and money, as well as improves customer engagement.

 Unifonic's Pricing Model

-Unifonic’s WhatsApp Business API pricing model is based on the following bundles:
+Unifonic’s pricing model for the WhatsApp Business API is based on the following bundles: